joesaistuff/joesaistuff/README.md

 # 👋 Hi, I'm Joe-Manuel Schlüter

 Welcome to my GitHub profile!
-I'm a **Prompt Engineer** with a passion for exploring AI and creating practical, innovative projects.
+I'm a **AI Enthusiast** with a passion for exploring AI and creating practical, innovative projects.

 ## 🔭 What I'm working on
 - Building custom chatbots and intelligent solutions